Sales to Working Capital Ratio

 Sales to Working Capital Calculator

-To better understand the information provided by the sales to working capital ratio, let’s look at a simplified example of a company you may be considering as an investment.
+To better understand the information provided by this liquidity ratio, let’s look at a simplified example of a company you may be considering as an investment.

 After the 1st quarter of its current year, Company F decided to free up some much-needed cash, and avoid taking out a loan, by returning some of its inventory to suppliers, and maintaining a lower level of stock.